 26 I have written these things to you because of those who would lead you astray.10 27 But as for you, the anointing that you received from him abides within you,11 so that there is12 no need for anyone to teach you; but as his anointing teaches you about all things—and is true and is not a lie, and just as it taught you at the beginning—you will abide in him.
 28 And now, little children, abide in him, so that when he appears we may have confidence and not shrink back from him in shame at his coming.
 29 If you know that he is righteous, you also know that everyone who practices righteousness has been fathered by him.13

 - Greek Paracletos, one called alongside to help

 - I.e. a sacrifice that secures forgiveness and turns away wrath

 - Lit. word

 - Or among

-- Lit. that all of them are not of us
+- Lit. be exposed, that all of them are not of us

 - Some mss you know all things

 - Lit. because of (about, concerning) the ones deceiving you (leading you astray)